Seyma-de/React-router-Addams/solution/README.md

 - Step 1: Create React App using `npx create-react-app sass-portfolio-router`.

-- Step 2: Convert the provided [template](./template) into a React project.

-- Step 3: Build Project with using ReactJS, react-router and sass.
+- Step 2: Build Sass Portfolio with using ReactJS, react-router and sass..

-- Step 4: Push your application into your own public repo on Github.
+- Step 3: Push your application into your own public repo on Github.

-- Step 5: Add project gif to your project and README.md file.
+- Step 4: Add project gif to your project and README.md file.

-- Note: The solution codes will be shared.

 ## Notes